-The GSE Profession, in collaboration with Science and Engineering Fast Streamers and STEM ambassadors, are proud to announce the launch of the 2022 STEM Challenge for secondary school students.
+The GSE Profession, in collaboration with Science and Engineering Fast Streamers and STEM ambassadors, launch an annual STEM Challenge for secondary school students.
 The challenge is focused on sustainability, and within that theme students will explore their vision of a day in 2050.
-They will work in teams to choose a real issue facing the country today – ‘Sustainable Food Production’, ‘Humans in Space’ or ‘Sustainable Transport’ and consider creative scientific solutions.
-These are all critical issues for policymakers in STEM.
-You can find both the student pack of activities and the teacher pack below.

-The team have worked with STEM Ambassadors to select schools in order to promote social mobility and inclusivity in STEM.
-As this is the first STEM challenge, they are initially launching in a select number of schools across the country.
-We hope these will be the first of many, and we will keep you updated here on our progress.
-For further information please contact - firstname.lastname@example.org,
+The team continue to work with STEM Ambassadors to select schools in order to promote social mobility and inclusivity in STEM.
+For further information please contact - firstname.lastname@example.org.

 Science and Technology Network Pen Pals

-University students will be paired with a current Fast Stream trainee who has experience of working in science and technology within the Civil Service.
+University students are paired with a current Fast Stream trainee who has experience of working in science and technology within the Civil Service.
 Students will be invited to ask their Fast Stream pen pal about the postings they’ve had, their experiences relating to science and technology, the application process and any general questions about the Fast Stream.
-This won’t be a long-term mentoring scheme and a general limit of 2 weeks or an exchange of around 4 emails would be advised.

 S&T Presentation and Q&A Session